Palka leads off 9th with home, White Sox beat Indians 1-0

 TRAINER’S ROOM:

-Indians: DH Edwin Encarnacion left the game in the third with left biceps discomfort and was replaced by Cabrera.
-He’ll be examined on Saturday. ..
-Francona had no update on OF Leonys Martin, who was placed on the 10-disabled list on Thursday with an unspecified illness that’s not baseball-related.
+Indians: DH Edwin Encarnacion left the game in the third with left arm discomfort and was replaced by Cabrera. ..
+Manager Terry Francona had no update on OF Leonys Martin, who was placed on the 10-disabled list on Thursday with an unspecified illness that’s not baseball-related.
 Francona, however, hinted Martin’s condition could be serious.
 “What I would say, if you are into saying prayers and things like that, keep him in your thoughts,” Francona said.
 “He’s at the (Cleveland) Clinic and getting good care.” … RHP Josh Tomlin (strained right hamstring) and RHP Nick Goody (right elbow inflammation) threw bullpen sessions in Cleveland on Friday.
 Tomlin is expected to throw a rehab start at Triple-A Columbus on Monday and Goody will head to the Arizona League for a rehab assignment.

 White Sox: Manager Rick Renteria said the team will know in the next couple of day if INF/OF Leury Garcia (left hamstring strain) will need a rehab stint.
 Garcia was injured on Sunday at Tampa Bay.